It All Starts With Prebiotics

 How To Get More Prebiotic Foods In Your Diet

-Now you might be thinking about how much work it might be to incorporate these different foods into your lifestyle… but not to fear!
+Now, one way you can get more prebiotic fiber is through protein bars, yogurts, coffee creamers, etc. Or you might be thinking about how much work it might be to incorporate these different foods into your lifestyle… but not to fear!
 Here at Bare Bones, we love to share tasty recipes with our beloved supporters!
 Below are just a few recipes that can get your started towards incorporating these nutritious prebiotic foods into your meals!

 You can start off with some soups and stews that include plenty of legumes/beans, as well as garlic and onion!
 To go with your main dish, you can also whip up some side hummus or lentil dips, which also include those prebiotic-packed legumes, garlic and onion!
 And to finish it off with some desert, you can mix together a pudding that includes those all-needed bananas!

 If you might have noticed, the Creamy Bone Broth Hummus includes our favorite Chicken Bone Broth!
 Our bone broths have a handful of gut health benefits, from helping our intestinal walls (28, 29) to aiding with inflammatory bowel disease (30).
 If you’re in a rush and want to enjoy all those health benefits, you can mix our instant bone broth into some warm water and take it with you on the go!
 Something else you can mix into your meals would be some gut healing collagen, which helps with digestion, strengthening your gut lining, reducing gut injury, and much more (31, 32, 33, 34, 35).